Merkoba/Meltdown/README.md

 In general things inside `config` should be "safe" to backup, with minimal personal information.

 Data holds all conversations and widget history like input.
+It also holds API keys.
+So data should be treated as private.

 It's possible to override these paths through arguments.